5 October 1910 revolution: The bust

 The official bust of the Republic was chosen through a national competition promoted by Lisbon's city council in 1911, in which nine sculptors participated.
-The winning entry was that of Francisco dos Santos and is currently exposed in the Municipal Chamber.
+The winning entry was that of Francisco dos Santos and is currently displayed in the Municipal Chamber.
 The original piece is found in Casa Pia, an institution from which the sculptor was alumnus.
 There is another bust that was adopted as the face of the Republic, designed by José Simões de Almeida (sobrinho) in 1908.
 The original is found in the Municipal Chamber of Figueiró dos Vinhos.
 The model for this bust was Ilda Pulga, a young shop employee from Chiado.
 According to journalist António Valdemar, who, when he became president of the National Academy of Art asked the sculptor João Duarte to restore the original bust:

 The bust shows Republic wearing a Phrygian cap, influence of the French Revolution.
 Simões' bust was soon adopted by Freemasonry and used in the funerals of Miguel Bombarda and Cândido dos Reis, but when the final contest took place, despite its relative popularity, it was second place to the bust by Francisco dos Santos.

 Anticlericalism

 Republican leaders adopted a severe and highly controversial policy of anti-clericalism.
-At home, the policy polarised society and lost the republic potential supporters, and abroad it offended American and European states which had their citizens engaged in religious work there, adding substantially to the republic's bad press.
+At home, the policy polarized society and lost the republic potential supporters, and abroad it offended American and European states which had their citizens engaged in religious work there, adding substantially to the republic's bad press.
 The persecution of the church was so overt and severe that it drove the irreligious and nominally religious to a new religiosity and gained the support of Protestant diplomats such as the British, who, seeing their citizens' religious institutions in a grave dispute over their rights and property, threatened to deny recognition of the young republic.
 The revolution and the republic which it spawned were essentially anticlerical and had a "hostile" approach to the issue of church and state separation, like that of the French Revolution, the Spanish Constitution of 1931 and the Mexican Constitution of 1917.

 Secularism began to be discussed in Portugal back in the 19th century, during the Casino Conferences in 1871, promoted by Antero de Quental.
 The republican movement associated the Catholic Church with the monarchy, and opposed its influence in Portuguese society.
-The secularisation of the Republic constituted one of the main actions to be taken in the political agenda of the Portuguese Republican Party and the Freemasonry.
+The secularization of the Republic constituted one of the main actions to be taken in the political agenda of the Portuguese Republican Party and the Freemasonry.
 Monarchists in a last-ditch effort sought to outflank the republicans by enacting anticlerical measures of their own, even enacting a severe restriction on the Jesuits on the day before the revolution.